pjtunstall/ziggurats/README.md

 It's first attempt at writing something in the MVC style.
 I have a class called Model, one called View, and one called Controller.
 Controller imports Model and View, and calls their methods. `index.js` instantiates each, and calls the `startLoop` method of the Controller to set everything in motion.
 I was inspired by the [TodoMVC](https://todomvc.com/) ES6 example.
 My aim with the exercise was to immitate the style to understand it better.

-It's got me excited to explore Canvas further.
-In particular, I'd like to try using an offscreen canvas as a buffer, to experiment with separate canvases for dynamic and static elements, and to compare the performance of a single threaded approach with offloading the drawing and calculations to one or more worker threads.

 ## 2. Instructions

 Arrow keys to pitch and yaw, Z and X to roll.
 Tab and Q to adjust speed.
 Click to spawn rectangles from an arbitrary point.
 Space to reset.